vinodkd/jmx.js/journal.md

 **Nov-15-2013 17:37 :**  Also figured out that teh check for child should be via hashtree, not the node's child elements. hashTree sucks.

+**Nov-18-2013 16:38 :** Change in plans: I'm thinking its better to bring v1.0 out with just the ability to read and edit existing jmx files and add on the ability to create new files from scratch later.
+This will allow the primary use case of this editor to be delivered faster.
+I considered moving the code related to the create functionality to another branch, but to date this has been two things:

+* move all the configs into a `edit` subtree to make way for the `create` configs.
+* write `addCreateAffordances()`  and its subsequent functions.

+I want to keep the first change regardless of change in focus because the create code is coming later and it makes sense to add that structure now.
+So all I'm going to do now is to comment out calling `addCreateAffordances()`